heremaps/gluecodium/docs/internal/testing.md

 These tests could be run locally (see [Development tools](development_tools.md) for the list of required software).
 They are also run on CI (currently GitHub Actions CI, see the [config](../../.github/workflows/functional-tests.yml) for details).

+When running the functional tests through the dedicated build scripts (located in "functional-tests/scripts" directory), it is recommended to use "--publish" build script parameter.
+This ensures the locally built copy of Gluecodium is published to the local Maven repository.
+Moreover, for the Android functional tests, "--hostOnly" parameter is recommended, to only build the tests for the current host platform, but not any other supported platforms.